-PAS is provided in the recipient's home or can be provided in another location outside of the recipient's home if the provision of these services allows the individual to participate in normal life activities pertaining to the ADLs and IADLs cited in the Plan of Care.
+PAS is provided in the recipient's home or can be provided in another location outside of the recipient's home if the provision of these services allows the individual to participate in normal life activities pertaining to the ADLs and IADLs cited in the POC.
 IADLs may not be performed in the recipient's home when the recipient is absent from the home.
 There shall be no duplication of services.
 PAS may not be provided while the recipient is attending or admitted to a program or setting which provides in-home assistance with ADLs or IADLs or while attending or admitted to a program or setting where such assistance is provided.

-The provision of PAS services outside of the participant's home does not include trips outside of the borders of the state without prior, written approval by OAAS or its designee, through the Plan of Care or otherwise.
+The provision of PAS services outside of the recipient's home does not include trips outside of the borders of the state without prior, written approval by OAAS or its designee, through the POC or otherwise.
+The recipient's written request must include a detailed explanation sent to OAAS, or its designee, at least 24 hours prior to the anticipated travel, when applicable.